manuGil/online-core/docs/source/data-quality.rst

    You are making a map to support biologists who want to study a particular species of amphibious that thrives on any small pond.
    With that in mind, you produced a raster map of water ponds of the study are using a cell size of :math:`20 \ m`; i.e. that will mean that the minimum size for an object to be properly represented in your dataset is :math:`400 \ m^2`.

-   However, when you show the map to the biologists, they explain to you that this species has been found in pounds much smaller than :math:`400 \ m^2`. *If you insist on using such raster dataset for further analysis, the final result may not be valid for the biologists.*
+   However, when you show the map to the biologists, they remind you that this species has been found in pounds much smaller than :math:`400 \ m^2`. *If you insist on using such raster dataset for further analysis, the final result may not be valid for the biologists.*

 To explore the idea of conceptual errors, we will use a simple example that applies network analysis.
 In this example, we want to estimate the fastest route from point :math:`A` to point :math:`B`.